Dimensioning

 The various cabling options for the battery are presented in figures below.

-ATTENTION: Strictly conform to the manufacturer's instructions for parallel connections, especially with lithium batteries.
+Strictly conform to the manufacturer's instructions for parallel connections, especially with lithium batteries.

 PV string dimensioning